codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 What are our typical access patterns?

 - to do the FFT encoding, we need to access all the columns, independently (and then they will be processed in parallel)
-- to do the query phase of the FRI protocol, we need to access some randomly selected rows (maybe 50--100 of them), and also the full dataset in a form of the "combined polynomial"
+- to do the query phase of the FRI protocol, we need to access some randomly selected rows (maybe 50--100 of them)
 - when doing the randomly sampled "storage proofs" (which is supposed to happen periodically!), again we need to access random rows

 Accessing both rows and columns efficiently is pretty much contradictory to each other...

+(See also the separate "disk layout" document here!)

 Maybe a compromise could be something like a "cache-oblivious" layout on disk, for example, partitition the matrix into medium-sized squares, so that both rows and columns are somewhat painful, but neither of them too much painful.